zuoqiying/apache-ignite/modules/yardstick/README.txt

 ./bin/benchmark-run-all.sh config/benchmark-remote-sample.properties

-The command above will benchmark the cache put operation for a distributed atomic cache.
-The results of the benchmark will be added to an auto-generated `output/results-{DATE-TIME}` directory.

 If you want to execute all the available benchmarks across the remote hosts then execute the following command on the DRIVER side:
 ./bin/benchmark-run-all.sh config/benchmark-remote.properties

+The /bin/benchmark-run-all.sh will copy the directory which containing the Ignite Yardstick to all the other hosts listed in SERVER_HOSTS and DRIVER_HOSTS variables.
+After running all the listed benchmarks the result and logs from all the hosts will be collected to the `output/results-{DATE-TIME}` and `output/logs-{DATE-TIME}` directory on the host in which you were running the command above.
+Then the charts will be generated in the `output/charts-{DATE-TIME}` directory.
+If you prefer to do it manually you need to set AUTO_COPY variable in the configuration file to "false".

 Provided Benchmarks
 ===================